Projects are incredibly fast-paced, with competing deadlines, limited resources, and interdependent tasks.

 PRINCE2 (an acronym for PRojects IN Controlled Environments) is a process-driven approach with a focus on business justification and a defined structure for teams.

-Developed in 1989 by the UK government and used in over 150 countries, PRINCE2 breaks a project into stages and treats each stage as its own entity with a plan.
+It was developed in 1989 by the UK government and used in over 150 countries.
+It divides projects into stages and treats each stage as its own entity with a plan.

 2. Critical Path Management